 VICE President

 During his term as Dean, he raised funds for the construction of a new modern classroom building, which was later dedicated as Richard Ottinger Hall in 2013.
 He also was responsible for bringing to Pace the New York State Judicial Training Institute.
 As Dean, he established the Law School Board of Advisors, the annual fundraising dinner, and the Practice program.
-Dean Emeritus Ottinger is co-director of the Pace Global Center for Environmental Legal Studies.
+Dean Emeritus Ottinger was co-director of the Pace Global Center for Environmental Legal Studies.
 He founded the Pace Energy & Climate Center, which advocates for climate change mitigation and promotion of clean energy resources.
 In his 16 years as a member of the U.S. House of Representatives, he authored a substantial body of energy and environmental laws.

 He was one of the earliest environmentalists in Congress in 1965.
 As chairman of the Energy Conservation and Power Subcommittee of the Interstate and Foreign Commerce Committee, he was instrumental in adopting key energy and environmental legislation.
 Dean Emeritus Ottinger was a founding staff member of the Peace Corps, serving it during 1961–1964.